 While the flickering film reel is a thing of the past, the best projectors can turn any room into a little slice of home cinema heaven.
-If you're in the market for one, then Black Friday 2019 will, of course, increase the options to choose from, with tempting and time-limited hot deals left, right and centre.
+If you're in the market for one, there are plenty of options and lots of tempting deals competing for your attention.
+If you want to watch movies outside, don't forget to check out our best outdoor projectors page for inspiration too!

-So, instead, take a moment to do a little pre-Black Friday research.
+So, instead, take a moment to do a little research.
 Sit comfortably.
 Grab some popcorn.
-We’ll guide you through it.
+We’ll guide you through how to set up your projector and get the picture.

 What kind of projector should you get?